Pikachuu1222/Dental-Mellow-Monsters/README.md

 # Dental-Mellow-Monsters
-This AR project transforms children’s dental anxiety by converting clinical sounds into friendly visuals.
-Mechanical, pneumatic, and electromagnetic noises are classified and matched with cute 3D monsters—square, round, or triangular.
-When sounds are detected, the corresponding monster appears in AR, replacing fear with playful interaction and turning stressful dental visits into engaging, comforting experiences.

-This project leverages TensorFlow.js’s Speech-Commands API to load a Teachable Machine–exported audio model directly in the browser.
-It captures live microphone input, performs FFT feature extraction, and classifies spoken commands (for example: “yes”, “no”, “up”, “down”).
-The page dynamically builds a list of labels and continuously updates each class’s prediction probability, enabling voice-driven interactions, animations, or control flows without any server-side component.
+This AR project reduces children’s dental anxiety by transforming clinic sounds into engaging visuals.
+A real-time audio pipeline captures microphone input, performs FFT feature extraction, and classifies noises into mechanical, pneumatic, or electromagnetic categories.
+Each category triggers a uniquely shaped 3D “sound monster” from a custom LoRA-based model library.
+Leveraging WebAR frameworks (e.g. Three.js + AR.js), the app renders the matching monster in the child’s environment with minimal latency, replacing unsettling noises with playful visual feedback.

 ## Description